ikosmidis/brglm2/README.md

 `summary()` method.

     summ_full_m <- summary(full_m, hd_correction = TRUE)

+The correction proceeds by estimating the constant *μ* by which the estimates are divided in order to recover the asymptotic aggregate unbiasedness of the estimator.
+The figure below illustrates that the impact of the correction is to inflate the MDYPL estimates.

     rescaled_coefs <- coef(summ_full_m)[-1, ]
     acols <- hcl.colors(3, alpha = 0.2)
     cols <- hcl.colors(3)